-What is it about the sparkly, dazzling, captivating diamond that makes us dream of one, or two, or a dozen?
+What is it about the sparkly, dazzling, captivating diamond that captivates us?
 Well, we are not alone.
-For centuries, people all over the world have been enchanted by the mysterious allure of the lovely diamond.
+For centuries, people all over the world have been enchanted by the mysterious allure of the diamond.

 While we know the diamond is the first choice by far for engagement rings, and is stunning in earrings or as a pendant, there’s lots to the luxurious stone’s history that you may have never known.
 Here are twenty fun and interesting facts about diamonds that you probably never knew.

-The resplendent stone cuts a swath a mile wide through the last 2000 years of history, and is known all over the planet for its beauty and its healing power.
+The resplendent stone cuts a swath a mile wide through the last 2000 years of history.

-- The world’s adoration of this dazzlingly sparkling stone began in India, four hundred years BC.
-At that time, the standard consisted of only one thing; the diamond must be big.
+- The world’s adoration of this sparkling stone began in India, 400 BC.
+At that time, they were valued simply based on size.

 - The tradition of wearing an engagement ring on the left hand’s fourth finger originated in Egypt, when it was believed a person’s “vein of love” ran directly from the heart down to that finger.